 Government-Wide Financial Statements - The statement of net position (deficit) and the statement of activities report information on all activities of the Corporation.
 The effect of interfund balances has been removed from the statement of net position (deficit).
-Governmental activities are financed through revenue of the SUT deposited in the COFINA Revenues Fund, which is the segregated fund owned by the Corporation into which the COFINA Revenues are deposited and held by the Trustee (the "COFINA Revenues Fund"), and other financing sources.
+Governmental activities are financed with the revenues of the SUT deposited in the COFINA Revenues Fund (as defined below), which is the segregated fund owned by the Corporation into which the COFINA Revenues are deposited and held by the Trustee (the "COFINA Revenues Fund"), and other financing sources.